Koohori/IBDP/nts/geo/option_E_leisure_tourism_support/4_sports.md

 def: boycott - withdraw from commercial or social relations with a country, organization, or person as a punishment or protest

+political protest
+	- govenrment actions:
+		- countries or groups may choose to boycott events as a political protest against the actions or policies of the host nation
+		- in response to human rights violations, controversial laws or geopolitical dispute
+	- international relations:
+		- nations might choose to boycott events as a means of expressing dissatisfaction with the international community, signaling a breakdown in diplomatic relations, or protesting against perceived injuustice human rights concerns
+	- discrimination:
+		- boycotts may occur when allegations or evidence of discrimination based on race, gender, religion or other factors associated with events or its organizers arise
+	- social justice issues:
+		- to draw attaention to broader social justice issues, such as inequality, systemic injustice, or insufficient representaiton

+ethical and environmental concerns:
+	- environmental impact
+		- concerns about environmental impact, such as excessive carbon emissions, damage ato ecosystems, or unsustainable practices
+	- ethical considerations
+		- boycotts may be promoted by event's sposors, participatns, or the overall conduct associated with the evet.
+		- could include issues like corruption, exploitation, or unethical business practices